 - 2. Complete this form as appropriate and select Search. - A list of matching events is displayed in the Selected Events table at the bottom of the screen. - 3.
-To print the report, click the print button. - 4.
-To save the report, select XML, CSV, or Excel to select the format, then click the save
+To print the report, click the Print putton. - 4.
+To save the report, select XML, CSV, or Excel to select the format, then click the Save button.